meillermedia/draw_app/README.md

 This is the sample code for the book about dart and flutter programming.

-You have to allow file access on macos:
+Important: You have to allow file access on macos:
 Change *draw_app/macos/Runner/DebugProfile.entitlements*
 ```
 <key>com.apple.security.app-sandbox</key>